Posts

 Image

 We’re pretty excited this morning, it has finally cooled off enough to do some hiking and we are ready.
-I decide to try and find Big Point Lookout, mainly because on the map it appears to be a fairly easy hike, (we’ll see).
+I decide to try to find Big Point Lookout, mainly because on the map it appears to be a fairly easy hike, (we’ll see).
 I have a whole list of other places I want to check out along the way, so we get an early start out the door.
 Blue Hole in early autumn On highway 123 south, our first stop is Blue Hole on the Buffalo, this is Blue Hole #5, with Eddings Cave across the river up a little ravine (see: 57 Blue Hole ) .
 We want to see what this hole looks like at the end of summer with low water levels and get a few pictures while we’re here, the water levels certainly are ‘low’.
-Other than a small area around the bend at the downstream end of the hole, Blue Hole is only 3 or 4 feet deep, that includes under the rope swing. vista from above Hell and Gone About halfway back up to the highway, is a pull-off parking spot on the east side of the road, we park deciding to
+Other than a small area around the bend at the downstream end of the hole, Blue Hole is only 3 or 4 feet deep, that includes under the rope swing. vista from above Hell and Gone About halfway back up to the highway, is a pull-off ...

 129 Robertson Hole